Harlem-Launch-Alliance/xbee/README.md

 3/2/2020:
 <br/>We've made some progress towards setting up a priliminary network today using 2 XBee Pro S3Bs connected to my laptop.
 See the XSC DigiMesh 2.4 Getting Started Guide, pg.
 15-17 for details.

+3/4/2020
+<br/>Got a proof-of-concept working!
+Watch it here: https://youtu.be/lZpra1dyEhU